Protect Loved Ones with Omaha Nursing Home Abuse Lawyer

 - Human Resources

-One of the main problems that can lead to nursing home abandonment is fatigue.
-When a nurse or staff member is overworked and don’t get enough rest, they can easily make mistakes and leave residents unattended.
-A nurse could administer the wrong medication or the wrong dosage to their resident, which could cause injury or death.
-A maintenance worker could leave equipment out on the floor and create a tripping hazard.
+A nurse could administer the wrong medication or dosage to their resident, which could cause injury or death.
+A maintenance worker could leave equipment on the floor, creating a tripping hazard.
 Fatigue doesn’t excuse putting seniors at risk.
-Nursing homes need to have protocols and procedures in place to make sure their workers are able to take care of their residents.
+Nursing homes must have protocols and procedures in place to ensure their workers can care for their residents.

 Another major issue when a nursing home is neglectful is falling.
-Seniors who aren’t getting the assistance they need may try to move on their own.
-In a nursing home where residents aren’t seen regularly, it could be hours before someone discovers that they’ve fallen.
+Seniors not getting the assistance they need may try to move independently.
+In a nursing home where residents aren’t seen regularly, it could be hours before someone discovers they’ve fallen.
 For those who are on certain medications or have sustained a head injury, this could be fatal because they need immediate care.

 According to the Centers for Disease Control and Prevention (CDC), one out of five falls will break a bone or cause a head injury.
-Every year, there are over 800,000 patients in the hospital recovering from a head or hip injury that was caused by a fall.
-Seniors take longer to heal and major injuries like this risk the chance of infection.
+Every year, over 800,000 patients in the hospital are recovering from a head or hip injury caused by a fall.
+Seniors take longer to heal, and significant injuries like this risk the chance of infection.
 If the senior has a compromised immune system, they will have an even more difficult time healing.

 While a fall can cause devastating injuries, it can also result in death.
-If you suspect your loved one passed away because of negligence, Welsh & Welsh has skilled wrongful death lawyers who can help you.
+If you suspect your loved one died because of nursing home negligence, Welsh & Welsh has skilled wrongful death lawyers who can help you.

 What Can You Do If Your Loved One Is Abused?

-You may be feeling like you’re the only one looking out for your loved one’s care, but there are more people on your side than you think.
+You may feel like you’re the only one looking out for your loved one’s care, but more people are on your side than you think.
 The Nebraska Department of Health & Human Services (DHHS) states that the following people are mandated reporters.
 This means that they are required by state law to report abuse they witness or suspect.

 - Medical Professionals, Medical Assistants